-Statement of Cash Flows
+Statement of Cash Flow

 The Statement of Cash Flows shows inflows and outflows of cash excluding both revenue and expense that is accrued to comply with accounting rules.
-The Condensed Statement of Cash Flows for VSC is in Table 6 on page 18.
+The Condensed Statement of Cash Flows for the VSCS is in Table 6 on page 17.